WHY SVG?

 Features contributing to SVG:

-- For the styling purposes, SVG can be unified with Cascading Style-sheet where the properties of elements are controlled using CSS properties like height, width, color etc.
+• For styling purposes, SVG can be unified with a Cascading Style sheet where the properties of elements are controlled using CSS properties like height, width, color, etc.

-- It includes complete Document Object Model and enhances Document Object Model 4.
+• It includes a complete Document Object Model and enhances Document Object Model 4.

-- SVGs can be animated using any of the 5 SVG animation elements i.e. ‘animate’, ‘set’, ‘animate motion’, ‘animate color’, ‘animate transform’ and these elements animates different forms of the shapes.
+• SVGs can be animated using any of the 5 SVG animation elements i.e. ‘animate’, ‘set’, ‘animate motion’, ‘animate color’, and ‘animate transform’ and these elements animate different forms of shapes.

 Functionalities of SVG:

-- Objects or text or group of these can be masked or clipped for showing particular parts.
+• Objects, text, or groups of these can be masked or clipped to show particular parts.

-- Filter effects can be applied to the elements of SVG format.
+• Filter effects can be applied to the elements of the SVG format.

-To create a SVG in Illustrator, save all the artwork and follow the steps:
+To create an SVG in Illustrator, save all the artwork and follow the steps:

-To create SVG in Photoshop, Photoshop CC (latest version) provides an option of “Extract Assets” which lets you create SVG by selecting the layer need to be converted.
+To create SVG in Photoshop, Photoshop CC (the latest version) provides an option of “Extract Assets” which lets you create SVG by selecting the layer that needs to be converted.
 Click here to know how.

 But the size of this SVG file will be higher in size than that of the Illustrator one.
 Hence, it is advisable to create SVGs in Illustrator as SVG format is not supported in all versions of Photoshop.